 If you have been abroad on a short-term contract, you continue to be regarded as ordinarily resident.

-If you are not ordinarily resident and you do not come under any of the headings described above, the HSE may either apply the full economic cost for any services provided or provide urgent necessary treatment at a reduced charge or without charge in cases of hardship.
+If you are not ordinarily resident and you are not entitled to health care under any of the circumstances described above, the HSE may apply the full economic cost for any services provided.
+In cases of hardship the HSE may provide urgent necessary treatment at a reduced charge or without charge.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.